SirCryptic/phisherprice/README.md

 - Minor Improvments / Fix's

 - 1/03/2023
-- Added DoS Toolkit Menu as a easter egg sub menu (this is so skids dont abuse it thinking they're 1337 although most methods are well protected against now days)
+- <del> Added DoS Toolkit Menu as a easter egg sub menu (this is so skids dont abuse it thinking they're 1337 although most methods are well protected against now days) </del>

 - 28/02/2023
 - Complete Re-Write Of almost every function Enjoy 👨‍💻😮‍💨☕